 What is a "trigger" and what is "triggering"?

 A trigger can be an event, a specific comment, a specific experience, an action by another person, it can be a particular sight or sound, a sudden flash of a past memory, a tone of voice.
 Triggers (usually or always) ignite your immediate, strong and automatic reaction or bring on feelings of extreme pain, discomfort, destabilisation, fear, confusion, disappointment or devastation.
 Some of your triggers have been with you all your life, many have been there since early childhood.
 Usually, they will set off the same reaction each time you are reminded of the original situation.

 All it takes is an event (Example: being ignored) that reminds you of your childhood wounding and your core pain, hearing a familiar phrase (you are so helpless), being touched somewhere on your body, an emotion (someone elses fear or anger) hearing a piece of music, even a particular aroma (familiar perfume).
 Even just talking about a painful past event can trigger you.

-How do you use voice dialogue and inner self work and voice dialogue to help understand your core beliefs?
+How do you use classic voice dialogue and inner self work and classic voice dialogue to help understand your core beliefs?

 For introductory explanation about Core beliefs see:

 Copyright © John Nutting 1996- - 2004 and © GROWING AWARENESS All rights reserved World Wide LAST UPDATE Wednesday, 04 September 2013 18:27